-- The study may follow-up with you for 15 years to identify and monitor any long-term effects.
-This would require a separate informed consent step. - Follow-up visits typically involve annual appointments and bloodwork.
+- Your healthcare team may follow-up with you for 15 years to identify and monitor any long-term effects.
+This would require a separate informed consent step.
+It is important to have follow-up visits with your hematology and transplant teams. - Follow-up visits typically involve annual appointments and bloodwork.